thezettascale/KAEM/README.md

 ## Brief:

 The Kolmogorov-Arnold Energy Model (KAEM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator for different data modalities.
+It's defined entirely with respect to the Kolmogorov-Arnold representation theorem, thus bridging deterministic representation and probabilistic modeling.

 It's been designed to prioritise training stability, inference speed, and interpretability.
 It can work without an encoder, score-based approximations, and even MCMC (depending on the dataset).